htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 application, command-line arguments, and files to use for standard input and output.
 COD users specify a ClassAd that describes these characteristics for their application.
-There are two ways for a user to define a COD application’s ClassAd:
+There are two ways for a user to define a COD application's ClassAd:

 #. in the HTCondor configuration files of the COD resources
 #. when they use the *condor\_cod* command-line tool to launch the